GNITOAHC/DigitalAnnealer/README.md

 $ ./main --help
 Usage: ./main [options]
 Options:
-  --tri <length> <height>  Specify a triangular lattice --qubo                   Specify that the graph is a QUBO --help                   Display this information
+  --tri <length> <height>          Specify a triangular lattice --qubo                           Specify that the graph is a QUBO --file <source>                  The source file path of the input --default-tri <length> <height>  Use built-in tool to create triangular lattice --help                           Display this information
 ```

 ## Running the script